-- Establish a professional development plan that focuses on student achievement/acceleration, new learning for staff, consistent schoolwide implementation, and a collaborative system for teachers to plan instruction. - Design a system of eliciting teacher feedback about professional development opportunities to determine whether current professional development opportunities are effective or whether further professional development is required.
+- Prioritize staff development needs on the basis of teacher feedback, student data, and administrative observations and analyses. - Establish a professional development plan that focuses on student achievement or acceleration, new learning for staff, consistent schoolwide implementation, and a collaborative system for teachers to plan instruction. - Design a system for eliciting teacher feedback about professional development opportunities to determine whether current opportunities are effective or further professional development is required.

 - How are professional development needs determined and by whom?
 Have school leaders worked with school staff to determine those needs? - To what extent are student data and observation data used in selecting professional learning support? - After professional learning is completed, how often are new strategies implemented and monitored?
-Who is responsible for implementation and monitoring? - How do you differentiate professional learning opportunities for your classroom teachers? - To what extent is professional learning tiered to support individual teachers' learning needs? - What impacts has professional learning had?
-What data is used to determine the need for professional learning and to what extent is it revisited? - How often do teachers have opportunities to engage in reflection and refinement of practice?
+Who is responsible for implementation and monitoring? - How are professional learning opportunities differentiated for classroom teachers? - To what extent is professional learning tiered to support individual teachers' learning needs? - What impacts has professional learning had?
+Which data are used to determine the need for professional learning, and to what extent are the data revisited? - How often do teachers have opportunities to engage in reflection and refinement of practice?

-Professional Learning-Delivering content connected to students' own experiences (2.2.91)
+Professional Learning: Delivering Content Connected to Students' Own Experiences (2.2.91)

-Professional learning opportunities, including but not limited to: school-wide professional development activities, instructional coaching sessions, and formal and informal conversations with school leaders, emphasize delivering content that has connections to students' own experiences.
+Professional learning opportunities include, but are not limited to, schoolwide professional development activities, instructional coaching sessions, and formal and informal conversations with school leaders, and these opportunities emphasize delivering content that has connections to students' own experiences.

-- Provide professional learning that focuses on what students are experiencing through the learning environment and through teaching instruction. - Provide professional learning that embraces the advantages of each student's culture's richness and helps them connect ideas.
-This shift may require an intentional reorientation to the craft of teaching. - Ensure that teachers have collaborative time to discuss and create specific strategies that motivate and encourage interest and engagement. - Have teachers provide both context and relevance to subject content to support students in making connections to what they are learning. - Provide professional learning that builds on students' prior knowledge and that includes various ways of assessing "knowing" as an instructional strategy. - Ensure that teachers have time to give authentic and meaningful feedback to each student.
+- Provide professional learning that focuses on what students are experiencing through the learning environment and through the teacher's instruction. - Provide professional learning that embraces the advantages of each student's culture and its richness and helps students connect ideas.
+Shifting to this focus may require an intentional reorientation to the craft of teaching. - Ensure that teachers have collaborative time to discuss and create specific strategies that motivate and encourage interest and engagement. - Have teachers provide both context and relevance to subject content to support students in making connections to what they are learning.

+- Provide professional learning that builds on students' prior knowledge and that includes various ways of assessing knowing as an instructional strategy. - Ensure that teachers have time to give authentic and meaningful feedback to each student.